Having Patience While Planning

 I have worked with hundreds of planners over the years, ranging from novices who are planning their first meeting for 10 people to experienced planners setting up a conference for hundreds.
 Often, people think that planning an event is fun and easy, but the reality is that it’s often time consuming, stressful and takes them out of their comfort zone of their “normal” job requirements.

-I have found that one of the key elements to planning is patience.
-Below are some patience-practicing tips that I hope you will find useful.
+I have found that one of the key elements to planning is patience and stress-relief actions.
+Below are some patience-practicing and stress-relief tips that I hope you will find useful in any profession.

 - Go for a walk.
 Get out of your workspace regularly for a breath of fresh air.
 This will help clear your mind come back refreshed for your tasks.